roibueno/gcal-csv-hedate-exporter/README.md

 - Sanity QA for SHANA_MEUBERET/REGULAR: add events to Adar A + B to 2018 & 2019 and check
 - On dropdown: add text "Adar" to "Adar B" so that it will be clear for users what to choose on regular year
 - Modify for loop from 101 iterations to 100, and so on
+- Add "developed by Roi bueno" at the bottom of HTML DOM

 # Future Milestones:
 - Support bulk events adding in on click
 - Auto-load CSV file into Google Calendar using OATH, etc.
+- Support dynamic functionality for select option for SHANA MEUBERET: if it is MEUBERET, shoe Adar A + B, else - show only Adar and make sure the functionality is fine => this will fix the issue of duplicate events for monthly events
 - Support extended functionality (location/description/private) by Google Calendar from this link: https://support.google.com/calendar/answer/37118?hl=iw
 - Add feature for monthly events to support event such as Birkat Ha'Levana